consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

 - Stores the message to notify its propagation in the `TopDownMsgs` of the corresponding child subnet.
 - Locks in the `SCA` the number of native tokens included in the `value` of the message, increasing by the same amount the `CircSupply` of the subnet.
 These funds will be frozen until a bottom-up transaction releases them back to the parent.
 In this way, the `SCA` keeps track of the circulating supply of child subnets and is responsible for enforcing the firewall requirement in subnets (whenever native tokens want to be released from it, see [bottom-up messages](#bottom-up-messages)).

-When a new cross-message to a subnet is included in its `TopDownMsgs`, the validators of the subnet are notified through their `CrossMsgPool` about this new top-down message.
+When a new cross-net message to a subnet is included in its `TopDownMsgs`, the validators of the subnet are notified through their `CrossMsgPool` about this new top-down message.
 The `CrossMsgPool` waits for a `finalityThreshold` before proposing the message to be sure that the top-down message commitment can be considered final (this threshold may change according to the requirements of the subnet, and the specific consensus algorithm used by the parent.
 The threshold for BFT-like consensus may be `1` or close to `1`, while sync consensus algorithms like PoW may require larger values).
 After the `finalityThreshold`, validators in the subnet will check the latest `AppliedTopDownNonce` to fetch all unverified cross-net messages up to the latest one included in `TopDownMsgs`, and propose them for their inclusion in a block and subsequent execution.

 ![](https://hackmd.io/_uploads/rynGK2ut5.png)